OCA/web/web_disable_export_group/readme/CONFIGURE.rst

-Enable the group "Export Data group" to the users who are allowed to make use of the option 'Export'.
+Enable the group "Direct Export" to the users who are allowed to make use of the option 'Export xlsx'.